-And it’s not just about the looks of your dirt bike that you can protects with a pipe guard.
+And it’s not just about the looks of your dirt bike that you can protect with a pipe guard.
 A few dings probably won’t amount to much but large or multiple dents can decrease the power and obstruct the flow of air from the engine.

-If you have a 4-stroke dirt bike, you don’t necessarily need a dirt bike pipe guard because the pipe sits much higher.
+If you have a 4 stroke dirt bike, you don’t necessarily need a dirt bike pipe guard because the pipe sits much higher.
 Therefore, you should not have major issues unless you’re extremely unlucky.

-4-stroke head pipes are not that prone to minor damage from rocks that kick up off the ground.
+4 stroke head pipes are not that prone to minor damage from rocks that kick up off the ground.
 However, impacts to boulders and logs can severely damage these smaller exhaust tubes.

-Also, the super heated head pipe on a 4-stroke easily gets your riding pants and boots destroyed.
+Also, the super heated head pipe on a 4 stroke easily gets your riding pants and boots destroyed.
 There’s nothing more annoying than replacing the gear after each riding day.
-Dirt bike pipe guards for 4-strokes are mostly made of carbon fiber, which also functions as a heat shield.
+Dirt bike pipe guards for 4 strokes are mostly made of carbon fiber, which also functions as a heat shield.

 Different Types of Pipe Guards

 There are multiple different styles of dirt bike pipe guards available.
-Most of them are designed especially for 2-strokes since they encounter most issues with head pipes.
+Most of them are designed especially for 2 strokes since they encounter most issues with head pipes.

-Most pipe guards are made of carbon fiber, composite materials, aluminum or steel.
+Most pipe guards are made of carbon fiber, composite materials, aluminum, or steel.
 New generation pipe guards, such as the ones made of dual compound like stainless steel and elastomer, also emerge and gain popularity.

-These all types of pipe guards mold around the head pipe of your 2-stroke or 4-stroke.
+These all types of pipe guards mold around the head pipe of your 2 stroke or 4 stroke.
 The aluminum and steel pipe guards usually are smaller while the carbon fiber pipe guards are molded and fit around the entire head pipe.

-A dirt bike pipe guard is very easy to install and doesn’t usually require removing the exhaust pipe.
+A dirt bike pipe guard is usually very easy to install and doesn’t usually require removing the exhaust pipe.
 In general, a pipe guard can be mounted on the head pipe with ring clamps or pipe bands that come with the pipe guard itself.
 So you don’t need to buy them separately.
 But just in case, make sure that this is the case also with the pipe guard you buy.

 Carbon Fiber and Composite Pipe Guards